boltcoder/player-archive/README.md

  - **Material-UI**: For CSS-In-JS, Theme management, Responsiveness, and Re-usable UI Components. **Note**: Except for *TextField* Search Input, rest of the UI components have been developed in this application.
 A larger application always uses a design system underneath and every design system (bootstrap, ANT, Material-ui etc)  has helper libraries to manage boilerplate.
 I've documented under-the-hood implementations of these helper utils as a means to communicate I'm well aware of these concepts but just not reinventing the wheel at the moment.
  -  **Axios**: For ajax
  - **Reselect**: Selector Library for memoization.
+ - **redux-actions**: For Enforcing FSA Compliance in redux actions.
  - **babel/plugin-proposal-export-default-from**: For `export x from 'y';`
  -  **babel/plugin-proposal-async-generator-functions**: For `async await` in older browsers.
  - **React Testing Library + Jest**